Zikria11/Smart-Glasses/README.md

 # 🧠 Smart Glasses with ESP32

 Smart Glasses is a wearable, IoT-powered embedded system built using the ESP32 microcontroller.
-Designed for real-time interaction, this project enables hands-free access to essential information like time, weather, and phone notifications through a minimal OLED display.
-It features a capacitive touch interface for mode switching, integrated battery monitoring, and planned AI-based features in future upgrades.
+Designed for real-time interaction, this project enables hands-free access to essential information like time, weather, and phone notifications through a compact OLED display.
+It supports WiFi and Bluetooth-based notification delivery, touch-based mode switching, and includes battery monitoring for portable usage.

-Developed as an innovative DIY and IoT-semester project, these glasses demonstrate practical implementation of embedded software, low-power wearable electronics, and smart device integration.
+Developed as an innovative IoT-semester project, these glasses demonstrate practical implementation of embedded software, wearable computing, and smart device integration.

 ---